Scalable Hierarchical Over-the-Air Federated Learning: Introduction

 Hierarchical FL using over-the-air computation is studied in \cite{gunduz_ota}, and that is the work most closely related to our paper.
 However, that study assumes the presence of multiple antennas at the edge servers, an ideal downlink transmission, and most importantly, does not account for inter-cell interference.

 To understand the effect of interference in hierarchical FL and provide a comprehensive network analysis, we turn to stochastic geometry.
 Stochastic geometry has been developed as a tool to characterize interference in networks, taking the location of the nodes into account \cite{haenggi_book, halim}.
 Within the field, there are two \emph{canonical} approaches to characterize wireless networks.
 One of them is PPPs, which assumes uniform device and server placements, and has applications in cellular networks \cite{andrews, huang_sg, salehi_sg}.
 The other approach is based on Poisson cluster processes (PCPs), which takes into account non-uniformity and allows to model the correlation between the locations of the devices and servers within and among clusters.
 PCPs are justified by Third Generation Partnership Project (3GPP) \cite{3gpp, dhillon} and widely-adopted in deployments where devices are frequently grouped together, meaning that they are commonly found in specific areas, known as ``hotspots'' \cite{qzhu, dhillon, azimi, azimi_cloud, hole}.
-As the latter fits to the application area of distributed learning on hierarchical networks, which are composed of explicitly defined clusters, this is the direction we follow in this paper.
+The PCP fits to the application area of distributed learning on hierarchical networks, which are composed of explicitly defined clusters, such as transportation and other smart city sensing applications, environmental monitoring or industrial IoT.
+Moreover, it is designed to allow performance models where the effects of the network parameters are pronounced.
+Therefore, this is the approach we follow in this paper.